Siddharth Kara: Research and writing

-Kara's research travels have taken him to thirty countries across six continents, where he has witnessed firsthand the sale of human beings into slavery, interviewed over one thousand former and current slaves of all kinds, and confronted some of the individuals who trafficked and exploited them.
-Most of the research for Kara's books has been self-funded, though he has also received research support from major charitable foundations such as Humanity United and Google.org.

-Kara has published three non-fiction books that provide his approach to all forms of contemporary slavery.

-Kara has also published several articles in legal and academic journals such as the Northwestern Journal of International Human Rights, Harvard International Review, Solutions Journal, and World Politics Review.

-Kara has also edited two thematic issues of the journal Social Inclusion (in 2015 and 2017), titled 'Perspectives on Human Trafficking and Modern Forms of Slavery'.
+Kara's research travels have taken him to more than fifty countries across six continents.

 Sex Trafficking: Inside the Business of Modern Slavery (2009)

 Kara's first non-fiction book on contemporary slavery, Sex Trafficking: Inside the Business of Modern Slavery, was published by Columbia University Press in January 2009.
-In May 2010, a second edition was published in paperback.
 The book won the 2010 Frederick Douglass Book Prize, given to the most outstanding nonfiction book on the subject of slavery and/or abolition and antislavery movements.
-Since the inception of the Award in 1999, numerous books on the subject of modern-day slavery have been submitted, but Kara's book was the first to be awarded the prize.

 The book has been recommended by the Under-Secretary-General of the United Nations and head of the United Nations Office on Drugs and Crime.
 It has been lauded by academics, policy-makers and the press, with the Financial Times describing it as an "eloquent and campaigning book", and slavery experts heralding it as "groundbreaking" and the "best book yet on the enduring problem of modern-day slavery".

-In the book, Kara draws on his background in finance, economics and law to provide what is widely considered to be the first ever comprehensive business, economic and legal analysis of contemporary slavery worldwide, focusing on sex trafficking, its most profitable and barbaric form.
-He describes the local factors and global economic forces that gave rise to this and other forms of modern day slavery across the last two decades and quantifies, for the first time, the size, growth, and profitability of each slave industry.
-Finally, he recommends the legal, tactical, and policy measures that would target vulnerable sectors in these slave industries, and help to abolish slavery.